survitals/survitals.com/README.md

 ## Contribute

 To write, <a href="https://github.com/signup/free">signup for Github</a> and make edits in `../_content`.
-To ask questions or suggest ideas, please open a <a href="https://github.com/survitals/survitals.com/issues">issue</a>.
+To ask questions or suggest ideas, please <a href="https://github.com/survitals/survitals.com/issues">open an issue</a>.

 ## Networks